m5c/EthereumGuide/ethereum-guide.md

 ### Enodes

 Next you need to synchronize your machines.
 This can be achieved with enodes.
 An enode is a unique address that serves as entry point to a running ethereum node.
 Usually a manual linkage of nodes is not necessary, because nodes automatically boot in a P2P mode that automatically discovers other nodes around.
 However we want to create our own network and ignore everything else around.
-Therefore we first disable the P2P mode, then establish the links amnually.
+Therefore we first disable the P2P mode, then establish the links manually.

 #### Lookup